Partap Singh Bajwa

 Partap Singh Bajwa is an Indian politician who served as a member of the Lok Sabha representing Gurdaspur in Punjab from 2009 to 2014.
 Currently, he is a Member of the Legislative Assembly for Punjab and the 18th leader of the opposition in the Punjab assembly since 2022 March.

 Early life

 He is the son of Satnam Singh Bajwa who was a three-time Member of Legislative Assembly Punjab and Minister in the government of Punjab.
 He completed his schooling at Punjab Public School, Nabha.
 He started his career in politics as a student leader in 1976 became President of Youth Congress in 1982 and rose to the President of State Congress.
 He has served as a minister under chief ministers Beant Singh, Rajinder Kaur Bhathal, and Amarinder Singh.

-Partap Singh Bajwa is Rajya Sabha member since 10 April 2016.

 Career

 He started his career in politics as a student leader in 1976 from DAV College, Chandigarh, became President of District Youth Congress Gurdaspur then Vice President of Youth Congress in 1980, President of Youth Congress in 1982, and rose to the President of State Congress.